-1 obligation; and 2 (

-(5) any real property or tangible personal property owned by the testator at death which the testator acquired as a replacement for specifically devised real property or tangible personal property.

-(c) If specifically devised property is sold or mortgaged by a conservator or by an agent acting within the authority of a durable power of attorney for an incapacitated principal, or a condemnation award, insurance proceeds, or recovery for injury to the property is paid to a conservator or to an agent acting within the authority of a durable power of attorney for an incapacitated principal, the specific devisee has the right to a general pecuniary devise equal to the net sale price, the amount of the unpaid loan, the condemnation award, the insurance proceeds, or the recovery.

-- (d) The right of a specific devisee under subsection (c) is reduced by any right the devisee has under subsection (b). - (e) For the purposes of the references in subsection (c) to a conservator, subsection (c) does not apply if, after the sale, mortgage, condemnation, casualty, or recovery, it was adjudicated that the testator's incapacity ceased and the testator survived the adjudication for at least one year.

-The drafted provision avoids the litigation-producing difficulty of a catch-all provision regarding "anything not intended to be adeemed."
+1 (5) any real property or [tangible] personal property owned by the testator at death 2 that the testator acquired as a replacement for specifically devised real property or [tangible] 3 personal property.
+4 (c) If specifically devised property is disposed of or mortgaged by a conservator, or by an 5 agent acting within the authority of a durable power of attorney for an incapacitated principal, or 6 a condemnation award, insurance proceeds, or recovery for damage to the property is paid to a 7 conservator or to an agent acting within the authority of a durable power of attorney for an 8 incapacitated principal, the specific devisee has the right to a general pecuniary devise equal to 9 the net consideration, the amount of the unpaid loan [replace with "credit"?], the condemnation 10 award, the insurance proceeds, or the recovery for the damage.
+11 (d) The right of a specific devisee under subsection (c) is reduced by any right the devisee 12 has under subsection (b).
+13 (e) For the purposes of the references in subsection (c) to a conservator, subsection (c) 14 does not apply if, after the disposition, mortgage, condemnation, casualty, or recovery, it was 15 adjudicated that the testator's incapacity ceased and the testator survived the adjudication for at 16 least one year.
+17 Reporters' Note 18 19 20 21 22 23 24 The drafted provision avoids the litigation-producing difficulty of a catch-all provision regarding "anything not intended to be adeemed."
 The concept of replacement property is admittedly messy, especially if there is little case law on point.
 But it seems to cover the possibility that, e.g., where a particular car that was then sold was to go to A, A can take the "replacement car," especially under a time of death construction.

-SECTION 3-405.
+25 SECTION 3-405.
 SPECIFIC DEVISE SUBJECT TO MORTGAGE.